-The carrying amount of the Board's cash and cash equivalents at June 30, 2015 was \$951,667 and the bank balance was \$1,558,271.
+The carrying amount of the Board's cash and cash equivalents at June 30, 2015 was \$267,186 and the bank balance was \$562,093.
 All bank balances were covered by federal depository insurance (FDIC) and/or by a collateral pool maintained by the banks as required by GUDPA.

 Pursuant to GASB Statement No. 40, Deposit and Investment Risk Disclosures ("GASB 40"), the Charter School's operating cash accounts are profiled in order to determine exposure, if any, to Custodial Credit Risk (risk that in the event of failure of the counterparty the Charter School would not be able to recover the value of its deposits and investments).
-Deposits are considered to be exposed to Custodial Credit Risk if they are: uncollaterized (securities not pledged to the depositor), collateralized with securities held by a pledging financial institution, or collateralized with securities held by the financial institution's trust department or agent but not in the government's name.
+Deposits are considered to be exposed to Custodial Credit Risk if they are: uncollaterized

-NOTE II: DETAILED DISCLOSURE REGARDING ASSETS AND REVENUES (CONTINUED))
+NOTE II: DETAILED DISCLOSURE REGARDING ASSETS AND REVENUES (CONTINUED)